How to Become a Travel Agent and Start Prospering

 If you prefer solitude or need a flexible work arrangement, then it might be worth pursuing a career as a home travel agent.
 Many successful travel agencies offer the option of working from home, especially for positions that mostly involve using an Internet-connected computer and making phone calls.
 Home travel agents can even take on some management positions.

 However, it is also possible to start your own travel business.
 And you don't necessarily need a lot of industry experience before going that route.
-In 2014, about 10 percent of all travel agents in America were self-employed.9 Some of the things that you might need include:
+In 2016, 15 percent of all travel agents in America were self-employed.9 Some of the things that you might need include:

 - Travel agent training